jwamin/Cryptarch/README.md

 * Managed Persistant datastore + tableview.
 * `CoreGraphics` drawing arrows indicating changes in price
 * WatchKit App showing current value of holdings
+* Landscape layout.

 ## TODO
-* Landscape layout fixes.
+* Work on Cell view.
 * `heightForRowAtIndexPath:`  or `isExpanded` - tap for detail instead of full view.
+* Refactor model to use `struct`.
+* Timeout and other error handling for Pull To Refresh
+* Streamline processes.
+DRY.
+* Refactor returned JSON code using `Codeable` class.
+* Refactor add screen.
+Less lame.

 * Clear out all old code - partially complete

 ## Nice to have
 * Icons
-* Altcoins
-* CG coloured triangles for main total label.
+* Complication placeholder for AW.
 * more `UITableView` methods.
 Reorder
 * Comparitive rates
 * Cumulative view
-* Complication placeholder for AW.
+* Altcoins

 ### Techniques Used
 * Parsing JSON with Swift